 Online Astronomy eText: Stars and Stellar Systems

-Supernovae and Supernova Remnants
+Supernovae and Supernova Remnants Link for sharing this page on Facebook

 The eventual purpose of this page will be to discuss supernovae and their remnants, meaning the nebulae left behind by their explosion, and to lead into a discussion (on other pages) of the "dead" stars resulting from supernova explosions -- white dwarfs, neutron stars, and black holes.
-For now, however, it serves only as a convenient placeholder for images which may be used to illustrate the page once completed.
+For now, it serves only as a convenient placeholder for images which may be used to illustrate the page once completed.

 Supernova remnant N49, in a composite of visual and X-ray images

-(Credit: X-ray: NASA/CXC/Penn State/S. Park et al.; Optical: NASA/STScI/UIUC/Y. H. Chu & R. Williams et al, apod)
+(Credits X-ray: NASA/CXC/Penn State/S. Park et al.; Optical: NASA/STScI/UIUC/Y. H. Chu & R. Williams et al)

 The Vela Supernova remnant